ayansasmal/mcp-streamable-example/README.md

 ## Overview

 This project implements a production-ready MCP server that provides database query capabilities through a `dbQueryTool`.
-The server streams query results in real-time chunks of 10 rows, making it ideal for handling large datasets efficiently.
+The server streams query results in real-time chunks of 5 rows (with a 1-second delay between chunks), making it ideal for handling large datasets efficiently and for LLM/agent demos.

 ## Features

 - 🚀 **StreamableHTTPServerTransport**: Modern MCP transport with HTTP-based streaming
 - 🗄️ **DuckDB Integration**: In-memory database with CSV data loading
-- 📊 **Real-time Streaming**: Query results delivered in 10-row chunks
+- 📊 **Real-time Streaming**: Query results delivered in 5-row chunks (with 1-second delay)
 - 🔒 **Security**: SQL validation (SELECT only) with injection protection
 - ⚡ **TypeScript**: Full type safety with modern Node.js support
 - 📈 **Scalable**: Handles large datasets without memory issues